UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/service/imagebuilder/ImageBuilder.rst

 .. java:method:: public void deleteBuild(String buildName)
    :outertype: ImageBuilder

-   Delete the build
+   Deletes the build for a given build name.

-   :param buildName: the name of the build
+   :param buildName: the name of the build.

 deleteBuild
 ^^^^^^^^^^^